 Frontera Collection Online Archive

-was originally launched on March 26, 2009 and relaunched in 2015.
+was originally launched on March 26, 2009; it was relaunched in 2015.
 A related documentary on the project is available here

 .
-The digital archive is hosted by the UCLA Music Library in partnership with the UCLA Digital Library Program.
-The Arhoolie Foundation's Strachwitz Frontera Collection of Mexican and Mexican American Recordings
+The digital archive is hosted by the UCLA Digital Library Program.
+The award-winning The Arhoolie Foundation's Strachwitz Frontera Collection of Mexican and Mexican American Recordings

 , volume 6 in the CSRC’s Chicano Archives book series, is based on the project and was released in 2012.